 I planted a Japanese snowbell many years ago under a tall canopy of mature trees.
 The arching branches are loaded with small "bell flowers" creating a beautiful landscape scene.
-The small tree will grow to be 20 to 30 feet tall.
-Its habit is low, horizontally branched and broad with a rounded crown.
-This tree will thrive in light shade and full or partial sun.
+The

-There is a need for evenly moist, organically rich, acid soil to make Japanese snowbell really happy.
+really happy.
 Its roots shouldn’t be allowed to dry out.
 So, for all you Southern Gardeners - keep this in mind when planting.
 Do NOT plop it in to a hole of red clay - it will surely drown!
 If clay is your only option, then be sure to dig a wide, wide hole and amend the soil with organic rich conditioner.
 Keep watered on a regular basis - especially during it's first growing season.
 I recommend using this small, ornamental tree as an "understory" to other large mature trees.

-The tree is at its best when sited to ensure her blooms are admired from below.
-Pruning other than to remove crossing or wind-broken branches is usually unnecessary.
-Prune if you must after the blooming interval.
+its best when sited to ensure her blooms are admired from below.

 One of the most impressive of all landscape snowbells for this region is S. japonicus ‘Emerald Pagoda’.